Trails for everyone, forever

 Hiking Beaver Lake

 Start your hike by following a nice gravel path past an old trailhead and down toward the river.
 The gravel ends and the old railroad grade begins, now a wide flat trail through an old second-growth forest of hemlock and sword fern.
-Everywhere there is soft green moss, carpeting the forest floor, on the branches of trees and covering old stumps left from long ago logging.
+There is an interpretive sign here detailing the logging and railroad history of this area.
+Everywhere there is soft green moss, carpeting the forest floor, on the branches of trees and covering old stumps left from long-ago logging.
+In the fall, the understory of vine and bigleaf maple brighten the trail with gold and red.

-Once past the slide area the trail leaves the fast-flowing river and skirts along the marshy areas and standing water of the old river channel.
+The trail then leaves the fast-flowing river and skirts along the marshy areas and standing water of the old river channel.
 Enjoy the charming old moss-covered bridges crossing over the small creeks and through the mud.
-Be careful though, they can be slick and the wood is rotting away.
+Be careful though, they can be slick, and the wood is rotting away.
 In the spring, the bright yellow spathe flowers of skunk cabbage, or, as some prefer to call it, swamp lanterns will light up the muddy water.
 If you are willing to get your boots muddy, bend down and look closely at the flower shape.
 The true flowers are on the spike, the bright yellow that draws our eye is the bract.
 See if you can find pollinating insects on the small flowers.
 After the bloom is over the leaves continue to grow and get quite large.

-Extending your hike: This trail used go further along the river and head back up to the highway until a large slide took it out.
+This trail used to go further past the bridge and along the river, then head back up to the highway until a large slide took it out.
 The southern end is still there, but unmaintained.
-Now called the Lookout Tree trail, you can find it in just over 2 miles further south from the Beaver Lake trailhead along the Mountain Loop highway.
+Now called the Lookout Tree trail, you can find it in just over 2 miles further south from the Beaver Lake trailhead along the Mountain Loop Highway.
 Look for an old brown hiker sign on the right side of the road.
 There is no trailhead parking.
-The trail, if you can find it, heads down steeply to an old cedar tree used as a fire lookout long ago.
+The trail — if you can find it — heads down steeply to an old cedar tree used as a fire lookout long ago.
 Just before a huge blowdown, find the tree on your right.
-A sign marking it may, or may not, be there.
+A sign marking it may (or may not) be there.

 Toilet Information